Dave Hamelin: Production work

 He produced and mixed the Belle Game's 2016 single "Yuh", as well as their 2017 album Fear Nothing.

 In 2017, Hamelin played on and mixed Downie's final album, Introduce Yerself.

 Hamelin co-wrote, produced and mixed the Leikeli47 track "Chain Gang" for the soundtrack to the 2018 film Uncle Drew.

 Hamelin produced 9 songs on 070 Shake's 2020 album Modus Vivendi and was an executive producer on her sophomore album You Can't Kill Me, contributing to every song on the album.
+His work with 070 Shake led to him producing "Scar" from Beyoncé's project The Lion King: The Gift the year prior, before contributing to "Alien Superstar" from 2022 album Renaissance, and six songs on 2024 album Cowboy Carter, winning a Grammy Award for Album of the Year.